How can we help?

 The aircraft has various autonomous failsafe features that allow for safe operations in all flight modes.
 In the event of a main engine failure, the Autopilot will detect the drop in airspeed and initiate the VTOL motors to immediately regain safe hover flight before the aircraft stalls.

-Aircraft telemetry data and payload video typically uses 2.4GHz, and the control link is 868MHz or 915MHz (country specific).
+Aircraft telemetry data and payload video typically uses 2.4GHz over a Microhard or Silvus radio system.
+The separate control link is 868MHz or 915MHz (country specific).

-Yes, with optional advanced radio systems mesh networking is possible.
+Yes, with our advanced radio systems mesh networking is possible.

-Yes, the video feed is digital (IP based) and can be streamed over an internet connection or local network.
+Yes, the video feed is digital (IP based) and can be streamed from the C2 over an internet connection or local network.

 Not as standard but different encryption options are available.